Battle of Mount Longdon: British advance

 3 PARA and the supporting Royal Engineers from the 9 Parachute Squadron RE crossed the hills North of Mount Simon to seize the high ground above the settlement known as Estancia House.
 The weather conditions were atrocious, with the Paras traversing steep slippery hillocks to the objective.
 Private Nick Rose, 6 Platoon, B Company under Lieutenant Jonathan Shaw:

 The terrain dictated exactly how we advanced.
 A lot of the time if we were going along on tracks – what few we did go on – we used Indian file, which is staggered file on either side of the track, like a zig-zag.
 But there are great rivers of rock – big white boulders – and you have to cross them and then there's the heather and the gorse and its constantly wet.
 So the wind chill factor was – I think somebody said minus 40 degrees – and storm force winds and horizontal rain – a nightmare scenario. ...
 We are horrible, we're miserable as sin, all of us – we're missing home, want a dry fag [cigarette], warm, dry boots, a cheese and onion sandwich and a bottle of blue top milk.
 I used to dream of these.

 Captain Matthew Selfridge from 3 PARA's B Company and Captain Robbie Burns from the 9th Parachute Squadron (Royal Engineers) set up a patrol base near Murrell Bridge, two kilometres west of Mount Longdon on 3 June, protected by 4 Platoon (under Lieutenant Ian Bickerdike) also from B Company.

 From their forward operating base, Selfridge and Burns sent out patrols to scout and disrupt the Argentine positions on Mount Longdon.
-During one of these missions, Lance-Corporal John Hare of 2 Troop, Royal Engineers, was seriously wounded.
+During one of these earlier missions, Lance-Corporal John Hare of 2 Troop, Royal Engineers, was seriously wounded.

 Terry Peck, a former member of the Falkland Islands Defence Force (FIDF), participated in these reconnaissance and patrol operations.
-In early June, while pretending to have lost his way while riding his motorbike, he engaged in conversation with a group of five conscripts under the command of Corporal Remigio Gerónimo Díaz of the 1st Platoon.
-These soldiers had been assigned to guard supplies that had been airlifted forward and were resting in the sun after consuming several cans of beer at the eastern end of Mount Longdon.
+In early June, while pretending to have lost his way while riding his motorbike, he engaged in conversation with a group of five conscripts under the command of Corporal Remigio Gerónimo Díaz of the 1st Rifle Platoon from B Company 7th Regiment.
+These soldiers had been assigned to guard supplies that had been airlifted forward and were resting in the sun after consuming several cans of beer and tinned meals at the eastern end of Mount Longdon.

-Shortly after this, Peck, while leading a close-target reconnaissance patrol under Corporal Peter Hadden, mistakenly opened fire on Sergeant John Pettinger's standing patrol, which also belonged to 3 PARA's D Company.
-No British casualties were recorded in this particular case of friendly fire.
+Shortly after this, Peck, while leading a close-target reconnaissance patrol (under Corporal Peter Hadden) from Murrell Bridge, mistakenly opened fire on Sergeant John Pettinger's patrol in the nearby area, which also belonged to 3 PARA's D Company.
+No British casualties were fortunately recorded in this particular case of friendly fire.